pymodbus-dev/pymodbus/README.rst

    :target: https://gurubase.io/g/pymodbus
    :alt: PyModbus Guru

-Pymodbus is a full Modbus protocol implementation offering client/server with synchronous/asynchronous API and simulators.
+Pymodbus is a full Modbus protocol implementation offering a client and server with synchronous/asynchronous API and simulators.

-Our releases is defined as X.Y.Z, and we have strict rules what to release when:
+Our releases follow the pattern `X.Y.Z`.
+We have strict rules for what different version number updates mean:

 - **Z**, No API changes! bug fixes and smaller enhancements.
 - **Y**, API changes, bug fixes and bigger enhancements.